Page 1057

 Battery Modeling

-To represent the dynamic behavior of the battery system, a second-order Thevenin equivalent circuit model is
+To represent the dynamic behavior of the battery system, a second-order Thevenin equivalent circuit model is employed.

-internal resistance and RC polarization networks.
+RC polarization networks.
 The terminal voltage of the battery is expressed as:

-where VtV_tVt represents the terminal voltage, OCV(SOC)OCV(SOC)OCV(SOC) denotes the open circuit
+where VtV_tVt represents the terminal voltage, OCV(SOC)OCV(SOC)OCV(SOC) denotes the open circuit voltage as a

-voltage as a function of state of charge, R0R_0R0 is the internal resistance, and V1V_1V1, V2V_2V2 are the
+function of state of charge, R0R_0R0 is the internal resistance, and V1V_1V1, V2V_2V2 are the voltages across the RC

-voltages across the RC polarization branches.
-This model is used for accurate prediction and estimation of battery
+polarization branches.
+This model is used for accurate prediction and estimation of battery behavior under varying load

 State Estimation Algorithm